 Luca in the town of Clerkenwell is famed for its Italian food and is the second instalment from the team behind Michelin bauble’d and deservedly lauded Clove Club over at Shoreditch Town Hall.
-Head chef Robert Chambers comes with a revered resume gained from doing stints at the Square, Locanda Locatelli, The Ledbury to name a few.
-He’s a man with an Italian grandmother who drummed home the virtues of Italian cookery when he was a wee boy.
-What he represents is “British seasonal ingredients through an Italian lens” and why not.
+Head chef Robert Chambers comes with a revered resume gained from doing stints at the Square, Locanda Locatelli, and The Ledbury to name a few.
+Apparently his Italian grandmother drummed home the virtues of Italian cookery when he was a wee boy – so his cooking is an embodiment of “British seasonal ingredients through an Italian lens” and why not.
 My impression is that it attracts a certain kind of clientele who want to be fed well and rinse their business expenses over three hour lunches – we had the afternoon off so watched them come and go whilst sipping 2009 Barolo.
 It’s a hard life.
-Inside is a feast of bare brick pillars, hefty leather banquettes and dark wood floors that please the eye, we sat at the back of the restaurant passing the well stocked bar on the way in.
-There is a magnificent sun inviting glass partition, us on one side and the terrace on the other, both are made for slow grazing.
+Inside is a feast of bare brick pillars, hefty leather banquettes and dark wood floors that please the eye.
+We sat at the back of the restaurant passing the well stocked bar on the way in.
+There is a magnificent sun inviting glass partition, us on one side of it and the terrace on the other, both areas are made for slow grazing.

-The semi open kitchen has an L-shaped bar for charcuterie and to show off a gorgeous looking pear and almond tart the desert on offer – I wished ordered a piece but was already risking public indecency after undoing as many buttons as I could after my hefty feed here.
+The semi open kitchen has an L-shaped bar for charcuterie and to show off a gorgeous looking pear and almond tart – the dessert on offer on the day – I wished ordered a piece but was already risking public indecency after undoing as many buttons as I could after my hefty feed here.

 We started with the punchy Taurasi £120, there are of course cheaper bottles on offer.